oliviawestmacottssw/SSW.Rules.Content/rules/scheduling---do-you-have-a-consistent-naming-convention-for-your-bookings/rule.md

 Figure: Good Examples

-The same format should also be used for leave requests ([the same for nor​mal calendar appointments/invitations](/appointments-do-you-show-all-the-necessary-information-in-the-subject)).
+The same format should also be used for leave requests ([the same for normal calendar appointments/invitations](/appointments-do-you-show-all-the-necessary-information-in-the-subject)).